asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Create-Endpoints.md

 });
 </code-block>
 <br/>

 This endpoint returns the Base64 representation of a random remote image.
 The `cache` query parameter is optional and defaults to `false`.
-If `true`, the image will be cached for the duration specified in the configuration file.
+If `true`, the image will be cached for the duration specified in `appsettings.json`.

-The `cache` parameter defaults to `false` so that a new image is fetched from the remote on reload.
+The `cache` parameter defaults to `false` so that a new image is fetched from the remote server on reload.
 This is only to help you confirm that new Base64 strings are being generated.
 </tab>
 <tab title="picture">
 <code-block lang="c#">